 ~ Walt Whitman

 1. Kaczynski argues that machines will either: a) make all the decisions thus rendering humans obsolete; or b) humans will retain control.
 If b then only an elite will rule in which case they will: 1)quickly exterminate the masses; 2)slowly exterminate the masses; or 3)take care of the masses.
 However if 3 then the masses will be happy but not free and life would have no meaning.
 My questions for Kaczynski are these: Does he really think the only way for humans to be happy is in an agricultural paradise?
 Does he think an agricultural life was a paradise?
 A hunter-gather life?
-Are we really less free when we have loosened the chains of our evolutionary heritage, or our we more free?
-Kaczynski’s vision of a world where one doesn’t work, pursues their own interests, while being very happy sounds good to me.
+Are we really less free when we have loosened the chains of our evolutionary heritage, or are we freer?
+Kaczynski’s vision of a world where one doesn’t work, pursues their own interests while being very happy sounds good to me.

 2. from Alfred Lord Tennyson’s Ulysses.